PHPWord

 Answer:

-Laws provide
+Laws provide freedom with responsibility.

-—it must respect others’ rights.
+Liberty is not absolute—it must respect others’ rights.

-Freedom of speech exists, but hate speech is restricted.
+Example: Freedom of speech exists, but hate speech is restricted.

-individual freedom without harming social harmony
+A balance ensures individual freedom without harming social harmony.

 14. What is the impact of economic Liberty on national development?